exonum/exonum-doc/src/architecture/merkledb.md

   identifiers, for example, "block", "state".
 Root objects can contain blob items inside them.

+The rest of the article describes the following:

 1. [Root Objects Types](#root-object-types) lists the types of data stores supported by MerkleDB.
 Objects represent the highest abstraction level for the data storage.